 These examples don’t apply to Bitcoin, which cannot exist without its payment system called the blockchain.
 Bitcoin is not a currency, which you can move out of blockchain and print to a piece of paper instead.

 The technology behind Bitcoin is a bit fuzzy concept to many.
 Where is this mystical blockchain?
 Are my Bitcoins in some cloud service?
 Who runs the blockchain?

 Blockchain technology comes from the fact that it consists of blocks in a chain.
 One block is in practice a list of transactions.
-In all simplicity, blockchain is just a form of ledger.
-There is one key word making blockchain so special: distributed.
-Hence, blockchain is also referred as DLT – distributed ledger technology.
+In all simplicity, a blockchain is just a form of ledger.
+There is one word that makes blockchain so special: distributed.
+Hence, blockchain is also referred to as DLT – distributed ledger technology.